Dynatrace-Adam-Gardner/UnleashKubernetesTutorial/README.md

 ## Networking Prerequisites
 For this demo:
-- The `keptn` VM will need to allow inbound HTTP & HTTPS traffic from Dynatrace SaaS.
+- The `keptn` VM will need to allow inbound HTTPS traffic from Dynatrace SaaS.
 - The `application` VM (running `proxy`, `app`, `unleash` and `postgres`) will need to allow inbound HTTP & HTTPS traffic from the `keptn` machine.

 # Tutorial Overview